 Students in grades nine through twelve receive counseling from school personnel regarding career paths and courses of study.
-During their freshman year, students meet with the counselor to discuss their four-year academic plan and are introduced to Rancho Campana High School's technical and career education programs; the counselor meets at least once a year with each student to follow-up on their progress in meeting graduation requirements and career objectives.
-All career and technical education (CTE) courses comply with state-adopted content standards.
-Rancho Campana High School offers the following programs that promote leadership, develop job-related skills, provide on-the-job experience, and increase interest in school:
+During their freshman year, students meet with the counselor to discuss their four-year academic plan and are introduced to Channel Islands High School's technical and career education programs; the counselor meets at least once a year with each student to follow-up on their progress in meeting graduation requirements and career objectives.
+All career and technical education (CTE) courses comply with state-adopted content standards and are integrated into the student's four-year academic plan as elective courses.
+Channel Islands High School offers the following programs that promote leadership, develop job-related skills, provide on-the-job experience, and increase interest in school: